-- 1. Develop a plan for the future of the Foggy Bottom campus that accommodates GW's forecasted academic and student housing space needs within the existing Campus Plan boundaries and allows Square 54 to be developed as a mixed-use "town center".
-The development plan set forth in this Campus Plan accomplishes this commitment by providing for over 1.5 million square feet of additional academic program space and up to 1,000 additional student housing beds.2 - 2.
+- 1. Develop a plan for the future of the Foggy Bottom campus that accommodates GW's forecasted academic and student housing space needs within the existing Campus Plan boundaries and allows Square 54 to be developed as a mixed-use "town center."
+The development plan set forth in this Campus Plan accomplishes this commitment by providing for over 1.5 million square feet of additional academic program space and approximately 1,000 additional student housing beds.2 - 2.
 Establish a Community Advisory Committee to identify and address on-going community concerns.
 GW has made significant efforts to strengthen the dialogue with the community and increase its responsiveness to community issues over the last several years, including establishing the Office of Foggy Bottom/West End Affairs.
-(Exhibit N: Community Affairs Initiatives) The University is actively seeking to establish the Community Advisory Committee (specifically referenced in Condition 3 of the existing Campus Plan Order) as a forum to identify, discuss and resolve issues of mutual concern, and to continue the active dialogue that was initiated during the series of co-sponsored community meetings. - 3.
-Continue to Comply with the Campus Plan and establish effective Campus Plan compliance, monitoring and enforcement mechanisms.
-The University has and continues to comply with the conditions set forth in the Campus Plan Order.
-GW is committed to working with the District and community stakeholders to resolve any and all questions regarding GW's record of, and continued commitment to, Campus Plan compliance, as well as to establish improved mechanisms to monitor and confirm Campus Plan compliance moving forward.
-Specifically, GW is seeking to establish Campus Plan reporting dates that align with standard University reporting dates (i.e., semester census), so as to ensure that reported data is consistent and can be easily confirmed and monitored by interested parties.
+(Exhibit N: Community Affairs Initiatives) The University continues to actively seek to establish the Community Advisory Committee (specifically referenced in Condition 3 of the existing Campus Plan